 Steering Group Committee

-Allan has worked in engineering, applications, marketing, and as an analyst on timing technology throughout his career including frequency synthesis at HP (now Keysight/Agilent), GPS and Cesium oscillators at HP (now MicroSemi/Symmetricom), timing generator ICs at Vitesse Semiconductor (now MicroSemi), and BAW resonators and PLL ICs at Maxim Integrated.
+Allan has worked in engineering, applications, and marketing on timing technology throughout his career including frequency synthesis at HP (now Keysight/Agilent), GPS and Cesium oscillators at HP (now MicroSemi/Symmetricom), timing generator ICs at Vitesse Semiconductor (now MicroSemi), BAW resonators and PLL ICs at Maxim Integrated, and crystals and oscillators at Epson.
 Allan was born in Whitby, England, earned his BSEE from MIT, and resides in Silicon Valley.

 Bob Cockshott – Director, Location & Timing Programme, Digital Systems KTN/NPL email»